 Dr. Eli Becker, Doctor of Naprapathy

-An expert level manual Massage Therapist highly sought after by patients of Mountain Spirit for years, Eli has now completed his Naprapathic studies to become a fully licensed Doctor of Naprapathy.
+Eli is an expert level Manual Therapist who is highly sought after by Mountain Spirit patients for years.
+Now, Dr. Becker has completed his Naprapathic studies to become a fully licensed Doctor of Naprapathy.

-Eli's sessions are safe for everyone, young and old, and are always a blend of many different modalities customized to the clients' specific needs and desires.
-Frequently, his Naprapathic treatments are "Thai style", which means the client will be wearing loose fitting clothing, and the treatment will be more active than a normal Swedish massage, incorporating movement and stretching combined with elements of deep tissue and structural alignment.
-Unlike most Naprapaths who offer just 30 minute sessions, Eli’s appointments are 45 minutes in length.
-This provides an excellent opportunity to get at the root of a physical issue, and offer targeted work for correction to help achieve patient’s physical wellnes goals.
+Unlike most Naprapaths who offer just 30 minute sessions, Eli’s appointments are typically 45 minutes in length.
+This provides time and space needed to get at the root of a physical issue, and offer targeted work to help achieve patient’s physical wellness goals.
+Eli's sessions are safe for everyone, young and old, and are always a blend of many complementary modalities customized to the clients' specific needs.
+Frequently, his Naprapathic treatments are "Thai style", which means the client wears loose fitting clothing for maximum joint mobility.
+His treatment are much more active than a normal Swedish massage, incorporating movement and stretching combined with elements of deep tissue and structural alignment.

 Eli sees the body as an interconnected web, with every part effecting the whole.
 He is fascinated with the healing potential of the human body, and dedicated to helping his clients find the most efficient and effective ways to harness that innate power and unlock their highest potential.